federaspa/CNNs-for-image-classification/README.md

-# CNNs for image classification
+# CNNs for image classification with PyTorch and Lightning

 Today, deep learning is the state-of-the-art technique used to do image classification.